clu3/learning-js/README.md

 What is this
 ===========

+I come from C, Java, PHP background.
+I still code in JS on almost daily basis, but JS is sometimes quite cryptic and I don't really know what is going on.

-Notes on the characteristics of the Javascript language as I learn from "The secrets of the Javascript Ninja" by John Resig
+This is notes on the characteristics of the Javascript language as I learn from "The secrets of the Javascript Ninja" by John Resig and watching other random tutorials on the web.

 Functions
 ===========